forcedotcom/salesforcedx-vscode/docs/articles/user-guide/org-development-model.md

 - In the Visual Studio Code explorer, right-click a source file or a directory.
 Select **SFDX: Retrieve Source from Org**.
   > NOTE: The retrieval occurs only on metadata that’s nested (in the file tree) under the item you select.
 For example, if you right-click the `classes` folder, all Apex classes that **currently exist in that directory** are retrieved or deployed.
 Running a retrieve operation on a directory like `classes` doesn’t retrieve all Apex classes on the org; it retrieves updates only to classes that already exist in the folder.
 If you want to retrieve a new Apex class, add that class (or all Apex classes) to a `package.xml` file and retrieve your source using the manifest file.
 (Or, you can use a terminal to run `sfdx force:source:retrieve --metadata ApexClass:YourApexClass`.)
 - In a source file that’s open in the editor, right-click anywhere in the editing pane.
 Select **SFDX: Retrieve This Source File from Org**.
-- In a source file that’s open in the editor, open the command palette (press Ctrl+Shift+P on Windows or Linux, or Cmd+Shift+P on macOS) and run **SFDX: Retrieve This Source File from Org**.
+- With a source file open in the editor, open the command palette (press Ctrl+Shift+P on Windows or Linux, or Cmd+Shift+P on macOS) and run **SFDX: Retrieve This Source File from Org**.

 ## Deploy Source